SreeramThatavarthi/shoppingApp/README.md

   <img src="overview.png"/>
 </p>

-<h4>Admin will have access to change all the data
+<h4>Admin will have access to change all the data</h4>
-If the cost of the gold or silver changed by the admin,that make changes to the every item
+<h4>If the cost of the gold or silver changed by the admin,that make changes to the every item
 </h4>

-[check it out here]: https://sirijewellers.netlify.app/
+[Check it out here]: https://sirijewellers.netlify.app/